colibridigital/databricks-devops-example/README.md

 3. Convert `run.py` in a Databricks notebook and then deploy a job.
 4. Execute the job.

-**Note:** Make sure that the notebook path proeprty in the job JSON configuration matches the path and name of where the code is uplaoded to:
+**Note:** Make sure that the notebook path property in the job JSON configuration matches the path and name of where the code is uplaoded to:
 `"notebook_path": "/Shared/cicd-example/run"`